 The costs of the intervention are fairly straightforward.
-Each ROSCA received 4 PICS bags (costing \$2.50 each) and one stand (costing about \$25).
-There are some additional costs to storing extra maize.
+Each ROSCA received 4 PICS bags (costing \$2.50 each) and one stand (costing about \$25).33 There are some additional costs to storing extra maize.
 Farmers may have to transport the maize from the treasurer's home to the nearest market center to sell the maize.
-While we do not have good data on this cost in Kenya, companion work in Tanzania (Aggarwal et al., 2018) finds that the cost of transporting a bag of maize one-way to the nearest market is about \$2 (for a distance of about 5.7 km) in Northern Tanzania, whereas a bag is worth about \$27.00, so that the ad valorem cost is roughly 7.5%.
-This would reduce the value of the revenue gain to about \$98.
+While we do not have good data on this cost in Kenya, companion work in Tanzania (Aggarwal et al. 2017) finds that the cost of transporting a bag of maize one-way to the nearest market is about \$2 (for a distance of about 5.7 kilometers) in Northern Tanzania, whereas a bag is worth about \$27.00, so that the ad valorem cost is roughly 7.5%.34 This would reduce the value of the revenue gain to about \$98.
 In addition, maize would have to be transported from the farmer's home to the treasurer's home.
 However, this is unlikely to be a major cost since the ROSCAs operate within villages.
-Other costs of storing maize, like the labor time for periodically re-drying the maize, or the money and time costs of buying and applying pesticides, are close to zero since the PICS bags cut off oxygen entirely such that fungus and insects cannot survive.
+Other costs of storing maize, like the labor time for periodically re-drying the maize, or the money and time costs of buying and applying pesticides, are close to zero since the PICS bags cut off oxygen entirely such that fungus and insects cannot survive.35

 Ultimately, then, we estimate roughly \$98 per ROSCA in gains against \$35 in costs, for a ratio of approximately 2.8/1.
 We believe this is a lower bound, however, for several reasons.
 First, it was a new technology and farmers might have held off in the first year.
-Second, we only provided 4 bags but people may have chosen to store more in future years.
-Third, it is likely possible to lower the cost of the stand and the bags if purchased in bulk, at scale.
-Moreover, once procured, a stand and the bags can be reused several times (according to scientists at Purdue University, a PICS bag lasts for 3 seasons),
+Second, we only provided 4 bags